 These toxic personalities only feel satisfied when others suffer.
 If you come back to life after being left for dead, they need a narrative to explain why they abandoned you.

 Rather than explain that you were a mess and wish you well, you have to remain the bad guy.
-It’s always easier to hate the bad guy.
+It’s always easier to despise the bad guy.

 Maybe you weren’t the captain of the ship, but you were the first mate.
 Still, it was destined for disaster.
 One day, you got smart and jumped ship.